PlusTimeIT/Laravel-EasyForms/README.md

 ---

-To ensure PlusTimeIT EasyForms runs without errors please follow below:
+To ensure PlusTimeIT EasyForms runs without errors, please follow below:

-Add Laravel Easyforms to your project:
+Add Laravel EasyForms to your project:
 `composer require plustime-it/laravel-easyforms`

 Before either of those options is completed you first must: